Social Media Reporting

 Social Media Report Template

 A general social media report is a necessity in any social media manager's toolkit.
-This free report template deck lets brands track monthly and quarterly performance broken down by channel, top-performing content, creator performance and key learnings and actions to inform the next steps.
+This free report template deck lets brands track monthly and quarterly performance broken down by channel, top-performing content, creator performance, key learnings, and even actions to inform the next steps.

 Download Your Free Social Media Report Template